Trade Stock Indices

 Learn Stock Indices Trading for Beginners Tutorials

-Fibonacci Expansion Levels
+Indices Trading Fib Expansion Levels

-To draw these levels we wait until the retracement is complete and indices price starts to move in the original direction of the Indices trend.
+To draw these levels we wait until the retracement is complete and indices trading price starts to move in the original direction of the Indices trend.
 Where the retracement reaches is used as point 3.

 How Do I Draw Fibonacci Expansion on Indices Charts? - Fibonacci Expansion Levels Indices Chart Levels - How to Draw Chart Fibonacci Expansion Levels on Trends